📚 Datastax: Cassandra, Astra DB and Stargate

 🔵 Cassandra: is the NoSQL Open Source Database which is the foundation of the stack.
 Cassandra powers many extremely large and demanding databases for enterprises around the world, and is the best option for companies needing scalability and performance.

 🔵 Stargate: is an open source engine to provide APIs for Cassandra databases.
-It's available free for your use, and comes with every Astra instance.
+It's available free for your use, and comes with every Astra DB instance.

 2. Cassandra Details